5 Books Every ESL Student Must Read

 “Word power made easy” by Norman Lewis

-We chose to add this to the list even though it finds a place in most popular lists of books.
-The book teaches you how to build vocabulary without making it banal or boring.
-The author is an eminent grammarian who has introduced the world to a new approach of understanding and learning a new language.
-This book will help you refine your academic writing and make it less prone to error.
+We chose to add this to the list even though it finds a place in the most popular lists of books.
+In this English-learning essential, Lewis teaches you how to build vocabulary without making it banal or boring.
+The author is an eminent grammarian who has introduced the world to a new approach to understanding and learning a new language.
+The chapters will help you refine your academic writing and make it less prone to error.
 If you still want further approval for your work, you can perfect it with PaperTrue

 “Don’t Sweat the Small Stuff” by Richard Carlson

-The title of this book has words you’d want to tell yourself at the end of a term in college.
+The title has words you’d want to repeatedly tell yourself at the end of the term in college.
 The book teaches you exactly that!
 How not to let the anxieties and worries of the world get to you.
-The author gives us a hundred ways of how to address and think about the stress we put ourselves through.
+The author gives us a hundred ways of how to address and think about how we needlessly put ourselves through immense stress.

 “Compelling Conversations” by Eric H. Roth

-Okay, so we have slipped in a textbook in this list.
-But only because it is interesting, exciting and packed with pearls of wisdom.
+Okay, so we have slipped a textbook in this list.
+This is one of those rear ESL books that is informative, interesting, and packed with pearls of wisdom.
 It’s aimed at ESL students who want to reach an advanced level of speaking English.
 This book teaches you the “art of conversations” and adds color to the way you speak.
 Learn how to express yourself, how to hold a conversation and make them memorable.

 “Outliers” by Malcolm Gladwell

 This book is about the stories of success.
 It talks about famous personalities who gained worldwide fame and recognition through their achievements.
-How such iconic people got to where they are, what factors helped them, and how their ethnic background is essential to their story.
-What should success mean to us and how society defines it and confines us to it’s presumed meaning.
+It tells us about how global icons got to where they are, what factors helped them, and how their ethnic background is essential to their success stories.
+What should success mean to us; how society defines it and confines us to it’s presumed meaning.